Product testing with single-copy measurements: Preliminaries

 As classical creatures living in a quantum world, the only way to obtain information about our quantum state is to measure it.
 The most general measurements allowed by quantum mechanics are formally defined as follows.

-\begin{definition}[Positive Operator-valued Measure (POVM)] A positive operator-valued measure (POVM) is a collection of operators $\{E_k\}_k$ that satisfy: \begin{enumerate} \item Positivity: $E_k \geq 0$ for all $k$ \item Completeness: $\sum_k E_k = \mathbb{I}_{\HC}$. \end{enumerate} When one applies a POVM to a state $\rho$, the probability of obtaining outcome ``$k$'' is given as $p_k = \tr{\rho E_k}$. \end{definition}
+\begin{definition}[Positive Operator-valued Measure (POVM)] A positive operator-valued measure (POVM) is a collection of operators $\{E_k\}_k$ on a Hilbert space $\HC$ that satisfy: \begin{enumerate} \item Positivity: $E_k \geq 0$ for all $k$ \item Completeness: $\sum_k E_k = \mathbb{I}$. \end{enumerate} When one applies a POVM to a state $\rho$, the probability of obtaining outcome ``$k$'' is given as $p_k = \tr{\rho E_k}$. \end{definition}

 In this work, we will be considering testing in the single-copy setting.
 Although multi-copy strategies typically have lower sample complexity, the required measurements remain largely infeasible on near-term devices.
 As such, it is of great practical interest to determine the separation between these single- and multi-copy strategies.
 Moreover, among single-copy measurements, even enacting a global measurement across tens of systems can be very challenging, which motivates studying separations between single-copy global and single-copy local measurements.
 To ease this discussion, we define the following classes of measurement strategies.